ChangeWindows/Content/mobile/14393/updates.md

 - Fixes an issue that keeps you from typing in text into Search or the Store app without restarting the process

 ## Windows 10 Mobile Anniversary Update build 14393.67
-_Released on 9 August 2016 for the Fast Ring, Slow Ring and Release Preview Ring, [KB 3176931](https://support.microsoft.com/?kbid=3176931)_
+_Released on 9 August 2016 for the Fast Ring, Slow Ring and Release Preview Ring and 16 August 2016 for the Current Branch, [KB 3176931](https://support.microsoft.com/?kbid=3176931)_

 ### Fixes issues
 - Fixes an issue to keep pen click settings after updating to Windows 10 Version 1607